wpilibsuite/frc-docs/source/docs/software/telemetry/robot-telemetry-with-annotations.rst

       - Sets the specific importance level for the annotated element, which can be used by the runtime ``minimumImportance`` configuration to control what data to log.
 If placed on a class, this sets the *default* importance level for all contained elements, which can be overridden on an element-by-element basis.
 Defaults to ``DEBUG``.
     * - Strategy (class only)
       - Sets the opt-in/opt-out strategy to use for logging elements in the annotated class.
 Defaults to opt-out, which means every loggable element in the class will be logged unless opted out using the ``@NotLogged`` annotation.
 Setting this to opt-in gives finer control over what gets logged, but takes more work to set up by manually annotating all the opted-in elements.
 Setting this option on a field or method has no effect.
+    * - Logging Period
+      - Sets the amount of time between logging calls.
+    * - Logging Period Offset
+      - Sets the offset of logging calls relative to the robot periodic functions.

 .. tab-set::